-7.3.6 Duration of Relationship
+9.3.6 Duration of relationship

-In general, where the parties contemplate an open ended or indefinite relationship (rather than one limited with regard to a result), an employee relationship may be indicated.
+Generally, where the parties contemplate an open ended or indefinite relationship (rather than one limited with regard to a result) an employee relationship may be indicated.
 An employee contract is usually indefinite and can be terminated on notice, while an independent contractor contract is terminated on achievement of a result or production of the item.

-7.3.7 Termination and breach of contract
+9.3.7 Termination and breach of contract

 The threat of termination is a form of control normally associated with an employee relationship.
-Where the employer has the right to dismiss (Labour Relations Act aside) and/or the person (worker or "business") has the right to resign (Basic Conditions of Employment Act aside), prior to completion of any task or before any result is achieved, without being in breach, this may be an indication of an employer-employee relationship.
+Where the employer has the right to dismiss (Labour Relations Act aside) and/or the person (worker or "business") has the right to resign (Basic Conditions of Employment Act aside), before completion of any task or before any result is achieved, without being in breach, this may be an indication of an employer-employee relationship.

-7.3.8 Significant Investment
+9.3.8 Significant investment